adnroboticsfr/smartpi-mpu6050/README.md

 sudo python3 setup.py install
 ```

-This package will automatically install the system dependency python3-smbus required for I2C communication on Raspberry Pi.
+This package will automatically install the system dependency python3-smbus required for I2C communication on Smart Pi One.

 If you have trouble with system-level dependencies, you can manually install python3-smbus via: